bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/lachlan/DEVDIARY.md

     * Successfully created straight, curved, and intersected roads for the village using the MC_Py_API
     * Successully created a terrain scanning program that gets the block height of the highest block in specific x,z coordinates within a given matrix (will be used within the village generation to test for whether the target spawn area is acceptable or not for a village)
     * Tested the efficiency of numpy arrays against python lists using the terrain scanning program I built.
 The conclusion through testing was that numpy arrays have a much more efficient runtime than python lists do, as well as take up less memory.
     * Currently working on producing different randomised structures depending on the results of the terrain scanning program.
-I.E is terrain is suitable for building, place a random road template in a certain position within the scan.
+I.E if terrain is suitable for building, place a random road template in a certain position within the scan.
 This will be important for later implementation of our matrix.
 **Week 2**

 .....